nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 `;
 ```

-Our requirement is as follows.
+The requirement is as follows.

-* On initial load, data should be rendered via `query`
+* On initial load, data should be rendered via `query` (from Redis Key-value store)
-* Post load, component should render the value from subscription
+* Post load, component should render the value from subscription (from Redis PubSub channel)

 This can be achieved using `subscribeToMore` prop given by `Query` component in `react-apollo` - [https://www.apollographql.com/docs/react/advanced/subscriptions.html#subscribe-to-more](https://www.apollographql.com/docs/react/advanced/subscriptions.html#subscribe-to-more)